merenlab/merenlab.org/_posts/anvio/2016-06-22-anvio-tutorial-v2.md

 ### anvi-run-hmms

-Although this is absolutely optional, you shouldn't skip this step.
+Although this is absolutely optional, you shouldn't skip this step and run the program {% include PROGRAM name="anvi-run-hmms" %} on any {% include ARTIFACT name="contigs-db" %} you generate.
 Anvi'o can do a lot with hidden Markov models ([HMMs](https://en.wikipedia.org/wiki/Hidden_Markov_model) provide statistical means to model complex data in probabilistic terms that can be used to search for patterns, which works beautifully in bioinformatics where we create models from known sequences, and then search for those patterns rapidly in a pool of unknown sequences to recover hits).
 To decorate your contigs database with hits from HMM models that ship with the platform (which, at this point, constitute multiple published bacterial single-copy gene collections), run this command:

 ``` bash
 $ anvi-run-hmms -c contigs.db